 OVERVIEW

+Pursuant to G.L. c.
+164, §§ 92B-92C, the Grid Modernization Advisory Council (GMAC) is charged with reviewing and providing recommendations to the state’s investor-owned electric distribution companies’ (EDCs) electric-sector modernization plans (ESMPs).
+The EDCs develop ESMPs for their respective customer service areas.
+Each ESMP will include, among other items, a summary of all reviewed, under consideration, or previously approved distribution system investments and alternatives, distribution system improvements to increase system reliability and resiliency for weather and disaster-related risks, distribution system improvements to facilitate transportation and building electrification, forecasts considering 5- and 10-year horizons as well as an assessment of demand through 2050.
+Once the GMAC has reviewed and provided recommendations, the EDCs will make appropriate revisions to their plan and file it with the Department of Public Utilities.
+The GMAC and ESMP system was set in place by “An Act Driving Clean Energy and Offshore Wind” in 2022.
+The GMAC meets on a monthly basis beginning in March 2023.
+More information about the GMAC and ESMPs can be found on the GMAC website, hosted by DOER.

-The DOER, acting on behalf of the GMAC, is seeking technical consulting services for the purpose of reviewing, assessing, and making recommendations related to 2024 Electric-Sector Modernization Plans (ESMPs) developed by the Massachusetts electric distribution companies (EDCs).
+The DOER, acting on behalf of the GMAC, is seeking technical consulting services for the purpose of reviewing, assessing, and making recommendations related to 2024 ESMPs developed by the Massachusetts EDCs.
 The selected Contractor will be a crucial partner and resource in helping the GMAC achieve and fulfill its obligations as they relate to reviewing and providing recommendations on the ESMPs.
 The selected Contractor will assist the GMAC in advancing its priorities as set forth in the Scope of Work and in various GMAC resolutions issued regarding the 2024 ESMP.
 GMAC priorities include but are not limited to the following:

 Encourage least-cost investments in the electric distribution systems,